kevinchalet/opennetty-core/README.md

 ### Deploy the daemon

-Compiled binaries can be found in the [opennetty-resources](https://github.com/opennetty/opennetty-resources) repository, under the releases folder.
+Compiled binaries packaged as .zip archives can be found in the [opennetty-resources](https://github.com/opennetty/opennetty-resources) repository, under the releases folder.

 > [!NOTE]
-> These binaries are self-contained .NET applications that embed all the required dependencies so you don't
+> These archives are self-contained .NET applications that embed all the required dependencies so you don't
 > have to install any global package on the machine on which OpenNetty is deployed.

 > [!TIP]
-> Make sure you select the correct architecture when downloading the compiled binaries:
+> Make sure you select the correct architecture when downloading the archive:
 >   - x64: typically used for bare metal and virtual machines.
 >   - ARM32: compatible with Single Board Computers (like Raspberry PIs) that don't support 64 bits.
 >   - ARM64: best used with Single Board Computers that support 64 bits (e.g Raspberry PIs 3+ on which Raspbian 64 bits is installed).